W4H33D/HACK-NOTES/HackTheBox_Academy/SQL_Injection_Fundamentals.md

 ````

-Now if you try to use sql injection on that backend source code they will not allow you to authenticate bypass because of real_escape_string().A similar example is the pg_escape_string() which used to escape PostgreSQL queries.
+Now if you try to use sql injection on that backend source code they will not allow you to authenticate bypass because of `real_escape_string()`.A similar example is the `pg_escape_string()` which used to escape PostgreSQL queries.

 Input Validation
 ----------------

 User input can also be validated based on the data used to query to ensure that it matches the expected input.
-For example, when taking an email as an input, we can validate that the input is in the form of ...@email.com, and so on.
+For example, when taking an email as an input, we can validate that the input is in the form of `...@email.com`, and so on.

 Consider the following code snippet from the ports page, which we used UNION injections on